Manipulation (psychology): Narcissistic personality disorder

 Narcissistic personality disorder is characterized by a belief of superiority, exhibitionism, self-centeredness and a lack of empathy.
 Individuals with NPD can be charming but also show exploitive behaviors in the interpersonal domain.
 They are motivated by success, beauty, and may have feelings of entitlement.
 Those with this disorder often engage in assertive self enhancement and antagonistic self-protection.

 Other disorders

 Conduct disorder is the appearance of antisocial behavior occurring in children and adolescents.
 Individuals with this disorder are characterized by a lack of empathy, a low sense of guilt, and shallow emotionality.
 Aggression and violence are two factors that characterize individuals with this disorder.
 In order for a child to be diagnosed with this disorder, the behavior must be consistent for at least 12 months.

 Factitious disorder is a mental illness in which individuals purposely fake having symptoms of some condition, physically or psychologically.
 Fabricating illnesses allows individuals to feel a thrill and receive free aid in hospital admissions and treatment.
 Feelings of persistence, abuse in early childhood, and excessive thoughts were common for these individuals who connected to Borderline Personality Disorder.

-Counters to manipulative behavior

-Many have proposed ways for potential victims to identify manipulation attempts and take action to prevent victimization.